makerdao/mips/MIP55/MIP55.md

 **Roles: Point of Contact and Comptrollers**

 The SPF Comptrollers must ensure that transparency and accountability exist as the budget is spent.
-Comptrollers should communicate transparent accounting such as [(this Reporting Template)](https://docs.google.com/spreadsheets/d/1Bxb0f4K4db8bZzZSQ4NiOHLNv0cFVNeYTm77HoIlpMk/edit?usp=sharing).
+Comptrollers should communicate transparent accounting such as [this Reporting Template](https://docs.google.com/spreadsheets/d/1Bxb0f4K4db8bZzZSQ4NiOHLNv0cFVNeYTm77HoIlpMk/edit?usp=sharing).
 Comptrollers cannot be receivers of SPF funding.
 They execute payouts to final recipients based on the completion of milestones stated in the SPF Scope.
-Comptrollers should be mandated actors, but they may be community members appointed by mandated actors.
+Comptrollers should be Mandated Actors, but they may be community members appointed by Mandated Actors.

 A SPF Point of Contact is the person representing the SPF receiver.
 The Point of Contact can be the final receiver or a representative appointed by the fund receiver.
-If a SPF Point of Contact disappears, quits, or is no longer valid, the Special Purpose Fund has 14 days to replace or find a replacement, otherwise the Special Purpose Fund proposal and its funding will no longer be valid.
+If a SPF Point of Contact disappears, quits, or is no longer valid, the Special Purpose Fund has 14 days to replace or find a replacement.
+Otherwise, the Special Purpose Fund proposal and its funding will no longer be valid.

 **Funding Considerations**

 There are several important considerations to take into account before transferring value out of the Maker Protocol.

 * Transfer of DAI from the SPF multisig to an external address that is not controlled by Maker Governance is a one-way operation.
-* Transfer of DAI from the protocol will take DAI from the surplus buffer if available.
+* Transfer of DAI from the protocol will take DAI from the Surplus Buffer if available.
 If funding a MIP55c3 subproposal would result in a FLOP auction, Governance Facilitator(s) will use established communication channels to ensure the community is informed.

 **Funding Implementation**